determined-ai/determined/docs/training/best-practices/debug-models.rst

       training job and averaged afterward.
 Those metrics are handled automatically by Determined and do not need special handling.
 Other metrics, such as F1 score, cannot be averaged from individual worker F1 scores.
 Determined has tooling for handling these metrics.
-See the documentation for using custom metric reducers with :ref:`PyTorch <pytorch-custom-reducers>` and :ref:`TensorFlow Estimator <estimators-custom-reducers>`.
+See the documentation for using custom metric reducers with :ref:`PyTorch <pytorch-custom-reducers>`.